-In an attempt to provide an incentive for seniors to finish their high school careers with a commendable $12^{\text{th}}$ grade report card, seniors who have maintained a B+ (88%) average or greater as of a week before the final exam in a semester or year long course, will be allowed to opt out of taking the final exam in that course.
+In an attempt to provide an incentive for seniors to finish their high school careers with a commendable 12th grade report card, seniors who have maintained a B+ (88%) average or greater as of a week before the final exam in a semester or year long course, will be allowed to opt out of taking the final exam in that course.
 If a student wishes to take the exam, that exam grade will be factored into to the student's final grade.
 Students will still be expected to attend class up to the final exam day.
+Any senior who is exempt from a final exam for a course is not required to report to the exam period unless they wish to still take the exam.
+The absence from the class period will be marked as Absent Excused.
+Exempt seniors may leave the building with the expectation that they return to school on time for their next scheduled class period.
+There is no need for a formal dismissal for exempt students, as teachers will have reported the list of qualifying students to the main office.
+Exempt students who choose to remain in the building may report to either the cafeteria or library to work or study quietly.
+Exempt students will not be permitted to be anywhere else in the building without permission.
+Senior student athletes who qualify for exercise their Senior final exemptions and receive an Absence Excused (AE), are eligible to play in their sport's contest that day.